moabitcoin/cherry-pytorch/README.md

 <h1 align='center'>Cherry in PyTorch</h1>
 Reinforcement Learning Tutorials &amp; other bedtime stories in PyTorch

-This repositories is pytorch implementation of the [Intro RL course](https://github.com/simoninithomas/Deep_reinforcement_learning_Course) & [Advanced RL course](https://github.com/dennybritz/reinforcement-learning)
+This repository is [pytorch](https://pytorch.org) implementation of the [Intro RL course](https://github.com/simoninithomas/Deep_reinforcement_learning_Course) & [Advanced RL course](https://github.com/dennybritz/reinforcement-learning).
+The name cherry is derived from Yann Lecun's claim of RL being the cherry on the ML cake.
+Before training/playing the agent please install the external [dependencies]()

 ## Base Installation